devlulcas/website/README.md

 I do a lot of frontend work with React JS + Typescript, but I also try to do cool things with Svelte too.
 In the backend I'm usually working with pure PHP and Firebird SQL.

-_In my free time I do some Kotlin things too_
+_In my free time I do some other things too.
+Sometimes I play with Go, Dart and Kotlin_

 ---